MischaU8/yumyum/fillets/optimizing-fillet-intersections-03_uvxAeJF-irQ.md

 Uploaded: 2023-05-16

-yum yum Floyd here with a quick look at optimizing fillet intersections and plasticity in this example if I add fillets to these edges the result of the transition area is undesirable
+yum yum Floyd here with a quick look at optimizing fillet intersections in Plasticity in this example if I add fillets to these edges the result of the transition area is undesirable